 The 2200102 features a 180-degree rotating rear handle which actually is not exclusive to this trimmer only, but it surely is a handy feature for any trimmer.
 It means you can set the handle to any angle that you find best for cutting.

-The handle also features a lock which retains the power cord.
+The handle also features a lock that retains the power cord.
 So you do not have to worry about the cable getting loose when you are working on an important job.
 There’s also a transparent shield in front of the handle.
 It keeps your hands clear of twigs and leaves.

 At 7.7 lbs it’s not the most heavy-duty corded hedge trimmer.
 However, if you see it only as a hedge trimmer, it’s reasonably lightweight.
 But there are lighter “corded & electric” hedge trimmers out there.

-The Greenworks 2200102 was made with specific goals in mind.
+Greenworks 2200102 was made with specific goals in mind.
 This thing is best suited for medium-duty jobs with precision.
 And the lack of enormous power is justified by the price cut as well.

 08. Toro 51490 Corded 22-Inch Hedge Trimmer

-It’ll be unfair to compile a list of the best corded hedge trimmer without naming “Toro” once.
+It’ll be unfair to compile a list of the best-corded hedge trimmer without naming “Toro” once.
 Here’s the 51490 hedge trimmer from Toro which does nothing groundbreaking, just pure cutting.

 Power & Performance

 The Toro 51490 features a 4 amp motor and a 22-inch dual-action blade.
 It’ll cut through dead bushes, ornamental grasses, and other plants like a pro with this combo.